 Do your homework: Fail to plan, and you plan to fail.
 You are certain to be asked specific questions about the company, so make sure you’ve done your homework.
 You can find useful information on their company website, look for details about the company culture, their mission and values.
 You could also speak to someone who already works there, or look up the company online.
 Also take a look at the latest developments in the industry so you can talk with confidence.

 Prepare your answers: You can’t predict what questions you’ll be asked, but you can plan general answers that can be narrowed down on the day.
-Can you answer the following?: What are your goals?
+Common questions include: What are your goals?
 Why do you want the job?
 What are your strengths and weaknesses?
 Why should they hire you?
 The less you have to improvise, the better, so practise potential questions and answers on your own or with a parent or teacher.
-You should also prepare questions that you want to ask about the role, the company, benefits and future progression.
-An employer will want to hear these, and asking good questions will demonstrate how keen you are on getting the job.

 The location: There’s nothing worse than stressing about being late to an interview!
 Make sure you know where you’re going ahead of time, and how you will get there on the day.
 It might even be a good idea to visit the location ahead of your interview, to time how long it’ll take you to get there.